 Xin Yuan, Dongbei University of Finance and Economics

-Abstract: Using a unique data set, we provide the first comprehensive evidence of trading before successful cyberattacks.
-Although only hackers should expect an imminent breach, short selling in victim firms intensifies a few weeks earlier—particularly when shares are widely lendable—whereas insider and institutional trades remain flat.
-Retail investors, ostensibly the least informed, likewise presciently divest/short soon-to-be-attacked stocks, coinciding with spikes in “+hacking” Google queries and rising trading/short costs.
-Post-cyberattack, victims earn negative returns—implying a wealth transfer vastly exceeding widely-publicized ransom demands.
-Therefore, cyberattacks—the tip of the iceberg of outsider-generated information, where private information production can be intertwined with real fundamental destruction—challenges the traditional paradigm of insider-centric information economics, where outsiders’ information acquisition is purely extractive—it never changes fundamentals.
+Abstract: Using a unique dataset, we provide the first comprehensive evidence of informed trading before successful cyberattacks.
+Although only hackers should expect an imminent breach, short selling in victim firms intensifies a few weeks earlier, whereas insider and institutional trades remain flat.
+Retail investors, ostensibly the least informed, likewise presciently divest/short these stocks, coinciding with spikes in “+ hacking” Google queries and rising trading costs.
+Post-attack, victim firms experience negative returns, suggesting a wealth transfer of a magnitude exceeding widely-publicized ransom demands.
+Short selling also rises ahead of some notable non-cyber outsider-initiated attacks.
+Collectively, our findings suggest that cyberattacks—the tip of the iceberg of a broader class of outsider-initiated events—challenge the traditional information-economics paradigm in which outsiders merely learn about exogenous states of the world, rather than also being entangled with the formation of price-relevant states that generate trading profits.